-- 1. Migrant workers and members of their families shall not be held guilty of any criminal offence on account of any act or omission that did not constitute a criminal offence under national or international law at the time when the criminal offence was committed, nor shall a heavier penalty be imposed than the one that was applicable at the time when the criminal offence was committed.
+- 1. Migrant workers and members of their families shall not be held guilty of any criminal offence on account of any act or omission that did not constitute a criminal offence under national or international law at the time when it was committed, nor shall a heavier penalty be imposed than the one that was applicable at the time when the criminal offence was committed.
 If, subsequent to the commission of the offence, provision is made by law for the imposition of a lighter penalty, they shall benefit thereby. - 2.
-Humanitarian considerations related to the status of a migrant worker, in particular with respect to his or her right of residence or work, should be considered in imposing a sentence for a criminal offence committed by a migrant worker or a member of his or her family.
+Humanitarian considerations related to the status of migrant workers, in particular with respect to their right of residence or work, should be considered in imposing a sentence for a criminal offence committed by migrant workers or members of their families.